 Cameroon is an observer, but not yet a member of the WTO Agreement on Government Procurement.
 The Government Procurement Regulatory Board administers public sector procurement.
 Local companies are gradually losing their preferential price margins and other preferential treatment with regards to government procurement and development projects.
-As part of its economic reform program, the government has established more open tender announcements, set up independent monitors for large government contract awards, and instituted more frequent audits of tender awards.
-In September 2004, the government enacted a decree to further enhance transparency and competitiveness in the award of public contracts.
-Cameroon's tight budgetary constraints require that most direct purchases by the government have pre-identified sources of financing.
+As part of its economic reform program, the government published more open tender announcements, set up independent monitors for large government contract awards, and instituted frequent audits of tender awards.
+In June 2006, the government committed to begin assessing its procurement system against World Bank criteria and to ensure effective application of a law barring participation of persons or companies who have broken procurement rules.
+A computerized public contract-tracking system is scheduled to be launched on the Public Procurement Regulatory Agency's website in 2007.